root-project/root/README/ReleaseNotes/v608/index.md

 ## TTree Libraries

+* Do not automatically setup read cache during TTree::Fill().
+This fixes [ROOT-8031].

 ### Fast Cloning

 We added a cache specifically for the fast option of the TTreeCloner to significantly reduce the run-time when fast-cloning remote files to address [ROOT-5078].
 It can be controlled from the `TTreeCloner`, `TTree::CopyEntries` or `hadd` interfaces.
 The new cache is enabled by default, to update the size of the cache or disable it from `TTreeCloner` use: `TTreeCloner::SetCacheSize`.
 To do the same from `TTree::CopyEntries` add to the option string "cachesize=SIZE".
 To update the size of the cache or disable it from `hadd`, use the command line option `-cachesize SIZE`.  `SIZE` shouyld be given in number bytes and can be expressed in 'human readable form' (number followed by size unit like MB, MiB, GB or GiB, etc. or SIZE  can be set zero to disable the cache.